Martenfur/TabletFriend/README.md

 Now, press `Ctrl+S` and your toolbar will update automatically.
 Magic!

 ![s2](docs/pics/s2.png)

-It is **VERY IMPORTANT** that you use tab characters `	` instead of spaces for your indents.
-Indents do matter, since they tell the config what should go where.
-You *can* use spaces if you really want to, but keep in mind that all the default layouts use tabs, and tabs and spaces **should never mix** in one config.

 Paste button is wider that the others, because its `size` is 2 cells wide and 1 cell high.
 You also may wonder how do you specify button positions.
 That's the best thing - you don't.
 Instead of tediously calculating all the positions by hand, you let Tablet Friend handle this for you.